 Access to Cloud Data and Applications

 Infrastructural control differs from organization to organization over the public cloud.
 With the availability of a wide range of Infrastructure over the internet, it is essential to employ crucial strategies to ensure proper access control.
 However, access control sometimes becomes a challenge, thus posing a threat for those relying on the cloud.
 The problem can be a pain in the neck for cloud service providers.
-Therefore, some standard solid solutions for the same include using two-factor authentication or a multifactor one.
+Therefore, some standard solid solutions for the same include using cloud based two factor authentication or a multifactor one.
 It should entail the generation of keys or tokens that are strictly special to each cloud user.
 Strict access control is also a possible remedy where only users with permission can access their desired data.

 Vendor Lock-In for Security Features